Willis Richardson

 Willis Richardson (November 5, 1889 - November 7, 1977) was an American playwright.

 Biography

 Willis Richardson was born on November 5, 1889, in Wilmington, North Carolina, a son of Willis Wilder and Agnes Ann (Harper) Richardson.
-His family moved to Washington, D.C., shortly after the Wilmington Riots of 1898.
+His family moved to Washington, D.C., shortly after the Wilmington massacre of 1898.

 He attended public schools in Washington, DC including M Street High School (later Dunbar High School).
 While attending high school there, he was encouraged to write plays by Mary P. Burrill, one of his teachers and a playwright herself.
 Richardson worked as a "skilled helper" in the wetting division of the Bureau of Engraving and Printing beginning on 8 March 1911.

 On September 1, 1914, he married Mary Ellen Jones and they had three children: